supahcraig/redpanda_basics/Deploying Red Panda/TLS/enabling_mTLS.md

 scp -i ~/pem/cnelson-kp.pem ubuntu@3.17.174.176:/etc/redpanda/certs/{broker.key,broker.crt,ca.crt} .
 ```

 Really, you need a just key & cert that have been signed by one of the CA's in the broker's truststore file.
 For our simple self-signed case, you can re-use the same `broker.key` and `broker.crt` that lives on the broker for TLS.
+Note that TLS requires that the hostnames/IPs be built into the broker config when creating the certs, the alt-names section is irrelevant for mTLS.